canjs/canjs/guides/setup.md

  - [jQuery 2.x](http://jquery.com/download/)
  - [can.fixture](http://canjs.com/release/2.1.4/can.fixture.js)

-Once you've downloaded these files, copy them to the *libs* directory in your application folder.
+Once you've downloaded these files, rename the jQuery file to `jquery.js` and copy both files to the *libs* directory in your application folder.

 - - -